Nets

 View on concept map

-A net is a two-dimensional layout of faces that folds into a three-dimensional solid.
+A net is a two-dimensional layout of all the faces of a three-dimensional solid, arranged so that folding along the edges produces the original solid.
 Connects 2D area to 3D surface area; essential for packaging design and visualising 3D solids.

 Definition